List of Days of Our Lives characters introduced in the 1990s: Franco Kelly

 Franco Kelly, played by Victor Alfieri from June 1996 to October 1998, first came to Salem to model for Titan.
 It was soon revealed that Kate Roberts hired him to break up Bo and Hope Brady so that her daughter Billie Reed could reunite with her former lover Bo.
 After Franco was exposed he tried to con Sami Brady into marriage so that he could hide from his mob past and obtain a real green card.
 Kate planned revenge on Sami by exposing Franco's true motives at their wedding.
-Before the wedding could take place, Sami discovered the truth and announced that she was going to "kill that bastard".
-Franco meanwhile, attempted to beat and kill Kate for threatening him but was stopped when Lucas Horton shot Franco, killing him.
+Before the wedding could take place, Sami discovered Franco had cheated on her and announced that she was going to "kill that bastard".
+Franco meanwhile, attempted to kill Kate for threatening him but was stopped when Lucas Horton shot Franco, killing him.

 Kate wanted to protect Lucas and staged the scene to look like Sami killed Franco.
 Sami was put on trial and sentenced to death by lethal injection.
 In early June 1999, Sami nearly died but was saved when Lucas and Franco's old mob boss, Roberto, both confessed to the murder at the last minute.
 Although Lucas was the real shooter, the police believed a dying Roberto's confession.
 The truth of Franco's real murderer was never revealed except to Sami and Brandon Walker.